 Hoya vines are absolutely stunning indoor plants.
 These unique plants are native to southern India and named after Thomas Hoym, the Duke of Northumberland's gardener and the grower that brought attention to the Hoya.
 The Hoya climbing vine is easy to care for in most home situations provided they get plenty of indirect light and high humidity.
-These are long lived plants that prefer cramped growing conditions.
+These are long-lived plants that prefer cramped growing conditions.
 With a little attention and knowledge on how to care for Hoya, these plants can be passed down from generation to generation.

 About Hoya Wax Plants

+Among the picturesque names for Hoya are wax plant and porcelain flower.
+This is a tropical plant, best suited to indoor growing in all but the warmest climates.
+The flowers may be a rarity in home situations but, if you get lucky, the delicate flowers present a perfect display that almost looks too good to be real.
+Hoya is a terrific plant for a beginner gardener to learn indoor plant care.
+There are over 2,000 plants in the Hoya genus.
+That said, Hoya carnosa is the most commonly cultivated for home growing.
+Interestingly, it is in the Milkweed family, the same family of plants that are the main sustenance for Monarch butterflies.
 Hoya plants are easily propagated by cuttings.
 Cuttings root easily in plain water (use rainwater for best results) or with the cut end inserted into African violet soil mixed by half with perlite.
 In about two years, the cutting will result in a mature plant capable of blooming.
 The ease of propagation makes growing Hoya vines to give to family and friends almost effortless and enables you to pass along this amazing plant.

 How to Care for Hoya Wax Plants